Sebastian2852/ManicMines/README.md

 ---

-# Plugin
-The plugin is not a single plugin.
-Rather its a "suite" of plugins each serving their own purpose.
-Below is a list of all of them and what they do:
-- Rarity Editor: Allows editing rarities with the old rarity system (1 in x -> weights)

-## To-Do
-- Ore creator: Allows to select images from disk and setting the ore settings and then it creates all the objects for you and sets all the ids and stuff

 # Systems
 ## Caves
 Caves currently only support random caves that can only be guided by settings.
 These are all in the "Random" folder under "Assets/Caves".
 In the future there will be a "Structures" folder with caves that are randomly generated based on pre-built stuff.